eunos-1128/openstructure/modules/mol/alg/doc/molalg.rst

   .. attribute:: rm_unk_atoms

-    Remove unknown and atoms not following the nomenclature.
+    Remove unknown atoms.
+That is 1) any atom from residues that are not present in the chemical component dictionary (provided at Molck call)
+    2) any atom with a name that is not present in the respective entries of the chemical component dictionary.

     :type: :class:`bool`